davidgroves/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 The use of parenthesis in the examples is as described in "Domain Names - Implementation and Specification" ({{RFC1035}}) Section 5.1.

+## Master File

+The term "master file" is as per the description in "Domain Names - Implementation and Specification" ({{RFC1035}}) Section 5, noting that some software products offer data stores for the master file that are not an actual file on a filesystem, such as a database.

 ## Primary Server

 Within DNS servers, specifically when transferring zones to other servers, there is the concept of a primary server and a secondary server in each transfer relationship.